 Since I was in the mood to work on having a happier life and wanted to read something easy, I picked up Calm.

-The book is separated in eight sections that you can read in any order:
+The book is separated into eight sections that you can read in any order:

 In each one of them, you will find a step by step guide for a meditation related to the subject.
 But there is so much more than just the meditation talk, it’s also filled with tips and tricks to get a healthier mind and happier life.